apedrodev1/JavaScript-Learning-HUB/Fast Prompt Registration/README.md

 ## 📝 Description

-This project provides a quick and easy prompt-based user registration system, designed especially for prize draws and giveaways.
-Built with JavaScript, HTML, and CSS, it uses modern ES6+ practices, OOP, and modular code to keep the registration process **short, straightforward, and efficient**.
+This project provides a quick and easy prompt-based user registration system, designed primarily for prize draws and giveaways.
+It can also be adapted for newsletters and discount coupons.
+Built with JavaScript, HTML, and CSS, it follows modern ES6+ standards, uses Object-Oriented Programming (OOP), and applies modular code practices to keep the registration process short, straightforward, and efficient.

 ---